 An (overly) advanced project was picked as the winner of the design competition, and many hassles repeatedly postponed the completion.
 The root of most problems was the choice of a novel, mechanical solution for the opening of the bridge.
 Rather than going up or turn, the two middle parts of the bridge slide back to open.
 This is also the reason for its nickname, ‘The Kissing Bridge’, although the official name is actually the less catchy ‘The Inner Harbour Bridge’.

 No one ever built a sliding bridge before quite like that, so of course, that caused technical difficulties.
-Bankruptcy and outdated drawings only made things worse, and workers abandoned the construction site inactive month after month as an embarrassment to the ambitious city.
+Bankruptcy and outdated drawings only made things worse.
+The construction stopped for months and stood as an embarrassment to the ambitious city.

 While new funding came in place and construction continued, the project management stopped announcing new dates for the opening, so with only a few hours of notice, it finally opened in July of 2016, 3½ years later than anticipated.

-The choice of construction, the sliding parts, also meant that the bike path needed a sharp turn on each side.
+The choice of construction, the sliding parts, also means that the bike path makes a sharp turn on each side.
 That is less than ideal for a bike path, although it is mainly a problem in the busiest rush hour every morning.

-Also, from an aesthetical perspective, I’m less excited.
-Not least in the light of the fine tradition for slim elegance in bridges in Denmark.
-Both in a small scale such as this, and in greater scale in numerous beautiful bridge constructions between Danish islands.
+Also, from an aesthetical perspective, I’m less than excited.
+Not least in the light of the fine tradition for slim and elegant bridges in Denmark.
+Both in a small scale such as this, and in larger scale in numerous beautiful bridge constructions between Danish islands.

 Sloping lines and curvy shapes are design features that have no apparent purpose other than to give the bridge a dramatic and ‘attractive’ look.
 To me, it seems overstrained and actually only emphasizes the bulkiness.